benoitboyer/Zappar_coding_challenge/readme.md

 `npm start`

 ## Project Structure
-The DRF API is inside the `profiles` app, the views and serializer are inside the src folder.
+The DRF API is inside the `profiles` app, the views and serializer are inside the `api` folder.

-The projet settings are inside `coding_challenge`
+The project settings are inside `coding_challenge`

 The Frontend is inside `frontend` which is also a django app.